-There is talk that restrictions will be eased in the UK soon, but lets face it we are very unlikely to be able to have ‘normal’ kids birthdays for a good while yet.
+With the UK back in lockdown again lets face it we are very unlikely to be able to have ‘normal’ kids birthdays for a good while yet.
 This month is birthday month in our house with 5 out of 6 of us celebrating so I have been coming up with kids lockdown birthday ideas to make it special even though we can’t do all the usual stuff…

 Kids Lockdown Birthday Ideas

 Making the present element of the day take longer can really inject some excitement to an at home birthday.
 Let’s be honest this is the bit they are most excited about… So try designing a treasure hunt with presents hidden around the home.
 For younger children it could just be done on a hot and cold basis and for older children you could write cryptic clues that they have to work out before running to find the next clue and so on until they reach the gift.

 I also recently found a great idea for using painters tape to create large lifesize games boards on the floor and I was thinking this could work really well as part of the present treasure hunt too.
 So using the painters tape to plot a maze for the child to work through.
 Hours of fun!
 I know my kids would love it.